 Safety stock measurements

 There are times when demand can increase suddenly or there are issues with a supplier that can prevent you from having enough inventory.
 Safety stock is simply extra inventory beyond the expected demand.
-Safety stock is also often used during busy shopping seasons like the holidays or during a big sales promotion.
+Safety stock is also often used during busy shopping seasons like the holidays or during a big promotion or flash sale.

 Real-time inventory tracking